cyborginstitute/administration/source/fundamentals.rst

      keep track of open files.
-Every process, socket, and open file needs its own file descriptor and when the system runs out of file descriptors it cannot start new processes, open files, or open new connections.
+Every process, socket, and open file needs its own file descriptor and when the system runs out of file descriptors it cannot start new processes, open files, or open new pconnections.
 There is also a per-process limit on file descriptors which can cause problems for software that needs to operate on a large number of file descriptors.